ibsukru/pizzaStore/README.md

 ## Architecture 🏛
 * All Functional
 * State as single source of truth
-* Encapsulation inside module folders,
+* Encapsulation inside module folders
-** index files doing heavy job like configuration, decoration and method hiding ** This lets all components, actions and reducers stateless and testable
+* Index files doing heavy job like configuration, decoration and method hiding.
+This lets all components, actions and reducers stateless and testable

 ## How to 🤔